Purdue-CS193/homework-0-samuelyoon29/index.md

 [Link](url) and ![Image](src)
 - This is what I'm adding to my webpage!
 ```
+### My Favorite Things about CS193
+- I'll get to learn Linux.
+- I'll practice using git.
+- The skills I learn in CS193 will help me for the rest of my career!

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).